 Bloom Time: Summer

-Jasminum officinale is a vigorous, twining, deciduous climber with sharply pointed pinnate leaves and clusters of starry, pure white flowers in summer.
-It is adored by gardeners for its vigorous habit, graceful look and heavenly fragrance.
+Jasminum officinale is a vigorous twining deciduous climber with sharply pointed, pinnate leaves and clusters of starry, pure white flowers that appear in summer.
+Gardeners adore it for its vigorous habit, graceful look and heavenly fragrance.
 Blooming continues all summer until frost.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).

 How to Grow and Care